-After the one-month period has expired, a notification of the intention to strike this company off the register in three months’ time will be made in the Government Gazette.
-Any interested person can still raise an objection to the application during this three-month period.
+After the one-month period has expired, a notification of the intention to strike this company off the register in two months’ time will be made in the Government Gazette.
+Any interested person can still raise an objection to the application during this two-month period.

-The entire striking-off process takes about five months in total.
+The entire striking-off process takes about four months in total.

 Engage Our Service

 We provide professional services in the closing (or strike-off) of local companies, working with the Accounting and Corporate Regulatory Authority (ACRA) and other relevant government agencies starting from just $600!

 Lead Time For Service

 Case-by-Case Basis - Usually around 5 to 6 months